z9er/CyberpunkTHING/FAQ.md

 ![Redmod 3](https://i.imgur.com/nhjRZnF.png)

-Left click on the grey part of any mod on the list in the mods section of Vortex to highlight the mod\
+Left click on the grey part of any mod on the list in the mods section of Vortex to highlight the mod

 ![test1](https://i.imgur.com/dQX1fI9.png)

 Now hit Control + A to highlight all mods and bring up a white bar at the bottom of Vortex.
-On this bar click Remove on the left side of it.\
+On this bar click Remove on the left side of it

 ![test2](https://i.imgur.com/AEc8cwh.png)

-On the popup that comes up, ensure that delete archives checkbox is Not Ticked, and then click the orange Remove button on the bottom right\
+On the popup that comes up, ensure that delete archives checkbox is Not Ticked, and then click the orange Remove button on the bottom right

 ![test3](https://i.imgur.com/pI1ojet.png)